Europe is in the grip of an immigration crisis: people from Africa, the

 transitional period.
 During their three month wait in Germany, they are

 transferred to other camps or centers.
 As one man puts it while

 surveying his new location, “Is this our home or our new cage?”

-Reviews & Awards"This timely and insightful film accompanies four migrants from varying backgrounds on their way through a temporary registration center — a surreal place on the outskirts of nowhere.
+Reviews and Festivals"This timely and insightful film accompanies four migrants from varying backgrounds on their way through a temporary registration center — a surreal place on the outskirts of nowhere.
 Their daily existence of uneasy boredom in a transitional home provides rare insight into the black box of asylum law and into a particular moment in Europe.
 More universally, it reveals the bureaucratic mechanisms that stand in contrast to the hopes of people around the world trying to make a better life.”

 – Margaret Mead Film Festival

 "A first-hand account of the tried and tired process of granting asylum.
 Given no music, special effects, or voice-overs in the film, the viewer is allowed to feel the raw silence of reality as those who arrive at the center are processed and held until the verdict is made.”

 – The Mass Media, University of Massachusetts Boston

 "Told without narration, the movie presents an uncensored view of strangers making their way in a strange new world, one that holds promise but no guarantees.
 An intriguing look at a little-seen existence and the array of emotions it evokes among those who try to make their way to a new life."